2 Day Yosemite Itinerary: How to Spend a Weekend in Yosemite National Park

 Day 2 in Yosemite: Glacier Point and viewpoints, hikes near Glacier Point

-This itinerary can be done over the weekend if you are driving in on a Friday, just keep in mind that traffic to Yosemite on a Friday afternoon is very bad (as we have experienced first hand).
+If you are driving in on a Friday, just keep in mind that traffic to Yosemite on a Friday afternoon is very bad (as we have experienced first hand).

-In addition, the 2 day itinerary for Yosemite assumes you are visiting between May and October, when all the roads and hiking trails are open.
+I also assume you are visiting between May and October, when all the roads and hiking trails are open.

 Park Pass and Reservation for Yosemite National Park